Blackpool Zoo: Active Oceans

 The zoo's sea lion pool, which houses California sea lions, was first built in the 1970s and is the largest sea lion pool in a British zoo.
 It has a 250-seat arena that allows visitors to watch the sea lions interact with their trainers, who use positive reinforcement training.
 The penguin enclosure, which is next to the sea lion pool, opened in 2009 and houses Magellanic penguins.
 Blackpool Zoo is the only zoo in the UK to keep this species.

 Giraffe Heights

 Opened in 2008, Giraffe Heights is home to four female giraffes, named O'Grady, Evie, Olympia and Tiye.
 During the summer months, two blesbok antelopes share the outdoor grass paddock with the giraffes.
 The enclosure includes a walkway where visitors can book encounters to hand-feed the giraffes.

-Big Cats
+Big Cat Habitat

-The zoo's big cat collection consists of a male African lion (Khari, who was born at the zoo in May 2015 to Wallace (who died in May 2022) and Rachel (who died in December 2015)), and an Amur tiger (a female named Alyona).
-The zoo's male Amur tiger died in October 2018.
+The new habitat opened in 2023 and is home to two female and one male African lion (Khari, who was born at the zoo in May 2015 to Wallace (who died in May 2022) and Rachel (who died in December 2015)), and two Amur tigers, female Alyona and male Rusty.

 In May 2022, in order to carry out renovations to the big cat house, Khari was moved to Whipsnade Zoo and Alyona was moved to Woodside Wildlife Park.
-They will return to Blackpool Zoo after renovations are complete in Spring 2023.
+They returned to Blackpool Zoo after renovations were completed in spring 2023.

+In May 2023, three lionesses named Hira, Emma and Narla moved to the zoo from West Midland Safari Park to form a pride with Khari.

+In June 2023, a male Amur tiger named Rusty moved to the zoo from Longleat to be paired with Alyona.